blackorpheus076/Nextcloud-Backup-Restore/README.md

 Bash scripts for backup/restore of [Nextcloud](https://nextcloud.com/).

-It is based on a Nextcloud installation using nginx and PostgreSQL/MariaDB (see the (German) tutorial [Nextcloud auf Ubuntu Server 22.04 LTS mit nginx, PostgreSQL/MariaDB, PHP, Let’s Encrypt, Redis und Fail2ban](https://decatec.de/home-server/nextcloud-auf-ubuntu-server-22-04-lts-mit-nginx-postgresql-mariadb-php-lets-encrypt-redis-und-fail2ban/)).\
+The original script is based on a Nextcloud installation using nginx and PostgreSQL/MariaDB (see the (German) tutorial [Nextcloud auf Ubuntu Server 22.04 LTS mit nginx, PostgreSQL/MariaDB, PHP, Let’s Encrypt, Redis und Fail2ban](https://decatec.de/home-server/nextcloud-auf-ubuntu-server-22-04-lts-mit-nginx-postgresql-mariadb-php-lets-encrypt-redis-und-fail2ban/)).\
 The scripts can also be used when Apache is used as webserver.
-This fork is based on the work of https://codeberg.org/DecaTec/Nextcloud-Backup-Restore and will be maintained on https://github.com/wagnbeu0/Nextcloud-Backup-Restore
+This fork is based on https://github.com/wagnbeu0/Nextcloud-Backup-Restore itself from the work of https://codeberg.org/DecaTec/Nextcloud-Backup-Restore

 ## General information